brackets-io/brackets-codeintel/README.md

 ## How to use

-Place the cursor inside the keyword you want to search for (or select it) and press "Ctrl-Alt-Space" for Linux and Windows, "Cmd-Alt-Space" for Mac or select **Navigate > CodeIntel**.
+Place the cursor inside the keyword you want to search for (or select it) and press "Ctrl-Alt-Space" or select **Navigate > CodeIntel**.
-The keyword should be the name of a class or method or the variable that holds a class instance
+The keyword should be the name of a class or method or the variable that holds a class instance.

 ## Limitations

 For Brackets CodeIntel to find class definition files, the name of the class should appear in the filename (which is good practice anyway...)
 It can find a class by a variable that holds an instance of this class, but only if that class was instantiated with "new" in the current file.
+If the same variable name is used for different instances this might not work.

+For example:

+> $instance = new Foo;

+> ...

+> $instance = new Bar;

+> $instance->action();

+When the action() method is inspected CodeIntel will look for it in the Foo class (since it comes first in the code) instead of Bar, which might not be what you want.

-It cannot find a class by in instance variable that was returned from a method, like for example a factory.
+Also, it cannot find a class by an instance variable that was returned from a method, like for example a factory.

 ## Version History

-- 12/02/2014 v0.1.0 - Initial release.
+- 12/18/2014 v0.1.0 - Initial release.